-BERTRAND, JOSEPH-LAURENT, Roman Catholic priest; b.
-6 Nov.
-1741 in Montreal (Que.), son of Jacques Bertrand, a mason, and Marie-Louise Dumouchel; d.
+BERTRAND, LAURENT (baptized Laurens), Roman Catholic priest; b.
+7 Oct.
+1752 in Montreal, son of Laurant Bertrand, a voyageur, and Catherine Autesse; d.
 29 Oct.
-1813 in Rivière-du-Loup (Louiseville), Lower Canada.
+1813 at the mission of Saint-Antoine-de-la-Rivière-du-Loup (Louiseville), Lower Canada.

 After serving as curate for two years in the parish of Saint-Joachim, near Quebec, Bertrand was appointed parish priest of Sainte-Anne, at Yamachiche, in 1778.
-Two years later lightning destroyed the parish church and its rebuilding led to heated disputes.
+Two years later lightning destroyed the parish church, and its rebuilding led to heated disputes.
 The parishioners were divided over the choice of a site.
 The parish priest also joined in the debate, apparently with no great skill or tact; he was in favour of the old site but did not win.
 As a result of this setback his position became intolerable and he asked to be transferred.

-In 1792 Bertrand wanted to provide his parish, which had more than 300 families, with a new church.
+In 1792 Bertrand wanted to provide his mission, which had more than 300 families, with a new church.
 Once again the same troubles he had encountered at Yamachiche began to develop.
-The parishioners split over the choice of a site and both sides sent numerous letters and petitions to the bishop.
+The inhabitants split over the choice of a site and both sides sent numerous letters and petitions to the bishop.
 Hubert hesitated a long time before settling the question.
 “We have found the parish about equally divided,” he wrote to Bertrand in March 1796.
 Finally he gave Solomon’s judgement, ordering that the existing church “be repaired or added to on the site where it stands at the present time.”
 In this decision the opposing parties perceived the discreet but persuasive influence of Bertrand and they would not yield.
-The bishop delegated the task of reaching an agreement to the vicar general of Trois-Rivières, François-Xavier Noiseux*, who succeeded in reconciling the parties.
+The bishop delegated the task of reaching an agreement to the vicar general of Trois-Rivières, François-Xavier Noiseux, who succeeded in reconciling the parties.
 Finally, between 1803 and 1805 the church was demolished and another was erected on a new site.
 In 1806 Bertrand had a school, which accommodated two classes, built across from the presbytery.

 ANQ-M, CE 1-51, 8 nov.
 1741, 31 août 1762.
 ANQ-MBF, CE1-15, 30 oct.
 1813.
 ASQ, C 35: 258, 269, 273, 293; mss, 11.
 PAC, MG 11, [CO 42] Q, 115: 96–111.
 Le Canadien, 13, 20 déc.
 1806.
 Allaire, Dictionnaire, vol.1.
 Caron, “Inv. de la corr. de Mgr Briand,” ANQ Rapport, 1929–30: 113; “Inv. de la corr. de Mgr Hubert et de Mgr Bailly de Messein,” 1930–31: 227, 248, 267; “Inv. de la corr. de Mgr Mariaucheau d’Esgly,” 1930–31: 192; “Inv. de la corr. de Mgr Plessis,” 1927–28: 232, 239.
 Napoléon Caron, Histoire de la paroisse d’Yamachiche (précis historique) (Trois-Rivières, Qué., 1892).
 Chapais, Cours d’hist. du Canada, 2: 139–40.
 Germain Lesage, Histoire de Louiseville, 1665–1960 (Louiseville, Qué., 1961).